tspauld98/arch-organizer-template/README.md

 This process assumes you have the prerequisites installed on your system and that you have used one of the methods above to create your documentation repository.
 It also assumes that you have cloned the repository to your local system.

-1. Make changes to the markdown files in the `docs` folder.
+1. Make changes to the markdown files in the `docs` folder to add, modify, or delete artifacts in the described levels of abstraction.
 Mermaid and PlantUML are integrated with Docsify, so you can use them to create diagrams and illustrations in your documentation to support the text content.
 2. If you add or remove markdown files, you will need to update the `_sidebar.md` file to add or remove links to the files.
 3. Commit the changes to the local repository.
 4. Run the following command to serve the documentation site locally: